TheRenegadeCoder/sample-programs-website/sources/languages/lisp/description.md

 (defun foo (arg) (* arg 2))
 ```

-In this example, we’ve created the exact same lambda expression, but we’ve stored it in
+In this example, weâ€™ve created the exact same lambda expression, but weâ€™ve stored it in
 a function called foo.
 We can then call foo from anywhere in our program:

 ```lisp
 (foo 10)
 ```

 How cool is that?
-I think I’m starting to like Lisp.
-Of course, we haven’t even gotten to
+I think Iâ€™m starting to like Lisp.
+Of course, we havenâ€™t even gotten to
 implement Hello World in Lisp, so we should probably get to that.